mochoabuilds/-cognition-/README.md

 ## 2 RELATED WORKS

-* Human action-object detection has been studied by many

 ## 3 HUMAN-OBJECT DETECTION IN VIDEO STREAMS

 * In this section, we give detailed descriptions of our two-stream network for action recognition in video streams.
 Our prototype consists of a low light camera & Nvidia Jetson TX2 running an optical flow network, spatial network, temporal network and support vector machine (SVM) that detects human-object interactions in neighborhood shops.